Leytoncito/IS_Prokka_Panaroo/README.md

 Prokka's gff output is powerful, but this is not the most important reason, considering the nature of the insertion sequences, the mere presence / absence of this is not enough to relate them to some phenotypic characteristic.
 It is known that copies of a specific IS can be located in various parts of the genome, so it is necessary to study not only the presence / absence of the IS, but rather the abundance and presence of the IS as a whole.
 To study the presence of IS we could take a tool to detect IS in each genome, then reduce the redundancy of the sequences (for example with CD-HIT) and finally make a binary matrix using for example LS-BSR, but as we mentioned before , this drawing is not sufficient considering the nature of the insertion sequences.

 Due to the above, we propose a more comfortable and powerful approach.
 Prokka can annotate IS transposases (with good performance) and provides a Panaroo compatible gff file.
-The beauty of Panaroo is that it can reduce transposase redundancy using current and more sophisticated algorithms (in our humble opinion).
+Panaroo is a tool to build the pangenome.
+The pangenome is the collection in of all genes of a studied species.
+These genes are classified into families based on their orthology.
+Panaroo can reduce transposase redundancy using current and more sophisticated algorithms (in our humble opinion).

 `panaroo-qc -t 8 --graph_type all -i *.gff --ref_db ../../benjamin_leyton/refseq.genomes.k21s1000.msh -o panaroo-qc` # for QC

 `nohup panaroo -i ./gff/*.gff -o ./panaroo/ --clean-mode moderate -a core -- core_threshold 0.95 -t 8 -f 0.6 --refind_prop_match 0.5 --search_radius 6000 > panaroo.log &`

 We then got a subset of Panroo's results with a R code: